SEKOIA-IO/documentation/docs/xdr/features/detect/iocdetection.md

 ### Sekoia Retrohunt engine

-Each time a new indicator is added to our CTI database, Sekoia XDR will also perform retrohunting on all available events that were ingested in the past.
+Moreover, each time a new indicator is added to our CTI database, Sekoia XDR will perform retrohunting on all available events that were ingested in the past.
 It means that Sekoia XDR doesn't miss any past or ongoing attacks within your system.

 #### How do you recognize a retrohunt alert?